telemachus/split/README.md

 ## Synopsis

-A string `split` function and iterator for Lua sicne Lua's standard sting library doesn't provide such a function.
+A string `split` function and iterator for Lua since Lua's standard sting library doesn't provide such a function.
 When working with text `split` is very useful, and [many people have written a version for Lua][wiki].